Browser Domain

 await browser.delete_all_cookies()

-- Browser-level cookies (using the methods above) apply to all pages in the browser
+- Browser-level cookies (using the methods above) apply to all tabs in the browser or specific context

 Choose the appropriate scope based on your automation needs.